ramigs/strapi-nuxt-article/strapi-nuxt.md

 # Strapi Authentication in a Nuxt.js App

+In this tutorial I'll be showing you how I built a Vue.js app with Authentication using Cosmic JS and AWS Lambda prior to deploying to Netlify.

 is going to walk you through on how to implement Strapi authentication in a Nuxt.js app.